-There are tangible benefits that accompany allowing the brain to exert control over the body.
+There are tangible benefits that accompany allowing the brain to exert control over the body, particularly with positive visualization.

 As a medical professional for nearly two decades Ryan Lazarus, MSc, CNS, IFMCP, DC, believes the mind controls the body.
 There is no separating the physical self from the control of the mental self.
 In study after study, control groups given sugar pills experience the same healing progress as the experimental groups given pharmaceutically enhanced counterparts.
 Why?
 Because the brain thinks the pill is real.
 Therefore, the body responds accordingly.

 The human mind is analogous to a car’s engine; engines have hundreds of moving parts.
 Friction is the death of physical objects.
 Even small amounts of abrasion over enough time will destroy anything on earth.
 That is why oil is so vitally important to a car’s engine.
 The same is true for the human body.

 Under stress, the heart beats faster, minds race, and senses sharpen.
 Increased activity means increased friction and increased damage to the body.
 For a car, this damage is called “wear and tear.”
 For the human body, it is called “disease.”

 When the mind detects a stressful environment, it springs into action.
 The mind begins secreting hormones, firing up various biological processes, and otherwise preparing to deal with whatever danger it seems to be perceiving.